 Collective Value means that all Black lives, regardless of actual or perceived sexual identity, gender identity, gender expression, economic status, ability, disability, religious beliefs or disbeliefs, immigration status or location, matter.

-“Everybody is important, and has the right to be safe and happy.
+“Everybody is important, and has the right to be safe and happy, no matter what they believe, where they are from, or who they love.
 Another way to say that is collective value.”

 Intergenerational is a space free from ageism where we can learn from each other.